kuzmafloyd/EON/_drafts/how-to-help-the-relief-efforts-for-the-mount-agung-eruption-in-bali.md

 I've been living in Bali (mostly Canggu) on and off for the last 2 years, running study abroad trips from Australia with my startup, The Institute of Code.
 I also have a deep love for photography and have spent the last year and half working hard at this passion.
 This passion for photography led me to capture one of the “viral” photos and time-lapses of the eruption which as been seen by millions of people around the world.

 Over my time here I have made many Balinese friends and have fallen in love with their culture and generosity.
 Over the years I have done little bits and pieces to help my friends and their communities, but I admit that it hasn’t been as much as I could have been doing.
-So when I was unexpectedly thrown into the media spotlight I wanted to try and leverage that to help support the relief efforts.&nbsp;
+So when I was unexpectedly thrown into the media spotlight I wanted to try and leverage that to help support the relief efforts.

 ![](/uploads/versions/eonblog-48397---x----1440-960x---.jpg)